mrnaim69/JavaScript/THE JAVASCRIPT.md

 };
 }
 const multiplyBy2 = multiplyBy(2);
-console.log(multiplyBy2(5));
-//Output: 10
+console.log(multiplyBy2(5)); Output: 10
 const multiplyBy3 = multiplyBy(3);
-console.log(multiplyBy3(5));
-//Output: 15
+console.log(multiplyBy3(5)); Output: 15

-// Explanation: The multiplyBy
-// function is a higher-order
-// function because it returns a
-// new function that multiplies a
-// number by the specified factor.
+// Explanation: The multiplyBy function is a higher-order function because it returns a new function that multiplies a number by the specified factor.

-// Higher-order functions are
-// commonly used in JavaScript
-// array methods like map(),
-// filter(), and reduce().
+// Higher-order functions are commonly used in JavaScript array methods like map(), filter(), and reduce().

 ```